PrathicSundararajan/RPM/index.md

-## Team Oracles Pitch to Rockwell Automation's Challenge
+## Pitch to Rockwell Automation's Challenge by Team Oracle

 ### Markdown